 The new partnership is planning a multi-year initiative to promote preventive care for pets within the veterinary community and to pet owners.
-The AVMA and AAHA have started by developing Preventive Healthcare Guidelines for cats and dogs, available on page 625 of this issue of the JAVMA.
+The AVMA and AAHA have started by developing Preventive Healthcare Guidelines for dogs.

 Sounds good, doesn’t it?
 There are, however, a couple of problems that should have you scratching your head.